alliance-pcsg/primo-explore-course-reserves/README.md

 ## Features
 Two new routes are added to the primo-explore application at `/primo-explore/courses` and `/primo-explore/reserves`.
 The module can be configured with groups of course lists (e.g. for multiple library campuses) that pull currently active courses from Alma using a filter function.
 Links to a group of course lists can be realized by URLs of the form `/primo-explore/courses/:group` where `group` is an arbitrary identifier.

 Course pages display a list of reserve materials with links to view the item in Primo and an indicator of the item's availability.
-Deep links to an individual course can be realized by URLs of the form `/primo-explore/reserves/:cid` where `cid` is the course id in Alma.
+Deep links to an individual course can be realized by URLs of the form `/primo-explore/reserves/:cid?group=some_group` where `cid` is the course id in Alma and `group` is the arbitrary identifier above.

+Course and reserve pages can be configured to display information about reserve policies specific to each group.
+The policy information appears at the top of the screen and can include a set of links to more information.

 Both course lists and reserve lists are sortable.
 Course lists can be filtered by the course academic department code.